snakajima/firebase-startup-kit/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### 'firebase deploy'
+### `firebase deploy`

 Deploys the app to the Firebase cloud.
+You need to run "npm run build" before the deployment.